 Don't Forget the Cupcakes

 More sugar?
 Always.
-Baked & Wired, Georgetown Cupcake, and Sprinkles are all within walking distance of one another.
+Baked & Wired, Georgetown Cupcake, Sprinkles, and Bakeshop are all within walking distance of one another.

 Design Your Perfect Day